 Here’s what you will need:

-- Bitter Melons (Ampalaya): Choose younger, smaller bitter melons for a milder taste.
+- Bitter Melons (Ampalaya): Choose younger, smaller ones for a milder taste.
 Cut in thin slices and salt to reduce bitterness.

 - Shrimp: Fresh or frozen shrimp works well.
 Devein and peel before cooking for the best texture.
 You can also use ground pork, ground beef or tofu.